 Consider the Right Leaves

 The leaves of plants should be put in proper regard, too.
 Many leaves even though they may not be evergreen, have great attraction value.
-The lovely red new growth of photinia, the delicate blue-green, rough leaflets of rugosa roses are all useful in making garden pictures.
+The lovely red new growth of red tip photinia, the delicate blue-green, rough leaflets of rugosa roses are all useful in making garden pictures.
 Many other effects are just waiting to be used when you study leaves for their color, texture, size, persistence and even fragrance.

 Buds and Bark